RinMinase/anidb-be/README.md

     docker compose up -d
     docker compose exec php sh
     ```

+    This runs only the necessary containers.
+As for running the optional containers, please see the section [below](#running-the-optional-containers).

 4. Inside the docker image, copy the env file, install the necessary dependencies and generate the necessary key for laravel